knyghty/carrick.eu/content/pages/home.rst

 Tom Carrick
 ###########

-:description: I’m a web development consultant working internationally with Django🦄, Python🐍, and PostgreSQL🐘 and more.
+:description: I'm a web development consultant working internationally with Django🦄, Python🐍, and PostgreSQL🐘 and more.
 :order: -1
 :save_as: index.html
 :status: hidden